ivelasq/wizehiver/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/wizehiver)](https://cran.r-project.org/package=wizehiver)

 Zengine from WizeHive is a platform that can organize the collection, review, and management of applications and data for grants and other business processes.
-This package is not affiliated with the company and has no relationship or affiliation with, sponsorship or endorsement by Zengine.

 The goal of wizehiver is to build functionality to: